variety/variety/README.markdown

 Interestingly, it looks like "pets" can be either an array or a string.
 Will this cause any problems in the application, I wonder?

-Seems like the first document created has a weird legacy key- those damn fools who built the prototype didn't clean up after themselves.
+Seems like the first document created has a weird legacy key—those damn fools who built the prototype didn't clean up after themselves.
 If there were a thousand such early documents, I might cross-reference the codebase to confirm they are no longer used, and then delete them all.
 That way they'll not confuse any future developers.

 Results are stored for future use in a varietyResults database.